New Solar Modules

 Solar Cell Fabric has Many Benefits

-1. The ability of charging devices
+1. The capability of charging devices

-2. Reduced electricity consumption
+2. Lower electricity consumption

-Although it could appear that charging these tiny smart devices isn’t a big deal in an overall electricity consumption{ context of course|| perspective} but it’s actually the opposite.
-It’s a situation dependent on quantity.
+While it might seem that charging these small devices isn’t a big deal in the overall energy consumption{ context of course|| perspective} however, the reality is quite the opposite.
+It’s an equation that is dependent on quantity.

 3. Micro Size Solar Cells